Aclaputra/ansible-geting-started/README.md

-### Requirement
+### Requirements
-Installed ansible on your local machine
+- Installed ansible on your local machine

 ![](./img/ansible-installed.png)